tdebaets/common/Delphi/Building.md

 Building
 --------

-To build the project from the command line, open a Windows command prompt in the repository directory, run the `compile.bat` script and follow the instructions.
+To build the project from the command line, open a Windows command prompt in the repository directory (note that Git Bash isn't supported), run the `compile.bat` script and follow the instructions.

 If you also want to compile the project from within Delphi, some additional steps are required.
 These are outlined in the next sections.